MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.
-If this redirection would result in a loss of functionality (e.g. important resources that are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.
+If this redirection would result in a loss of functionality (e.g. important resources or behaviors that are only available when using the "http" origin), the operator MUST NOT publish an HTTPS RR.

 When an "https" connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients